braverymedia/braveryweb/newsletter/higher-ed-hot-takes-20-your-web-marketing-is-underfunded.md

 ---
-title: "Higher Ed Hot Takes #20 - Your web marketing is underfunded"
+title: Your web marketing is underfunded
 description: This week, colleges and universities don't spend enough on marketing to be competitive.
 issue: 20
 date: 2023-01-24
+cover:
+  image: heht/HEHT-20-web-marketing-is-underfunded_petu9d.png
+  alt: White text that says "why is your web marketing underfunded?" on a gradient
+    background.
 ---

 Higher Ed Web Marketing is Underfunded